Limit linear series: combinatorial theory: Admissible semimodules

-The relevance of this discussion is in the following basic result which shows that the space of rational functions associated to a divisor endowed with a slope structure is an $\R$-semimodule.
+The relevance of this discussion is in the following basic result, which shows that the space of rational functions associated to a divisor endowed with a slope structure is a $\TF$-semimodule.